MnCode-CodeKitty/codekitty/README.md

 # codekitty library

+## Major Changes

+- this will be for cpx
+- no longer need to include a lib folder
+- used cpx lib which replaces simpleio and board
+- broke out sounds to another lib

 ## Guidelines

 - To add features, create a feature branch then pull request to merge with master